MegamanXD/VietlottJava/README.md

 _ Observer
 ____________________________________________________________________________________________________________________
+## Assignment from

-This assignment is from Programming 1 course.
+Programming 1 course.